Education in Malaysia: Dual Language Program (DLP)

+Issues and Developments

+Despite its strategic goals, the Dual Language Program (DLP) in Malaysia has encountered several challenges and witnessed significant developments since its inception in 2016.
+One notable concern has been the proficiency of students in Bahasa Melayu (BM), the national language, and their mother tongues.
+Field visits by the Ministry of Education revealed instances where students in DLP schools lacked a basic level of proficiency in these languages, prompting the ministry to emphasise the need for schools to ensure that all criteria, including BM mastery, are met.

+Controversies have also arisen over the stringent criteria for DLP implementation.
+Stakeholders, including parents and school officials, have voiced concerns about the impact of these criteria, such as the recent requirement for a minimum of one full non-DLP class in schools implementing the full DLP.
+This has led to challenges in resource allocation and sparked debates about the practicality of such conditions, especially for schools with limited resources.
+Few of the schools in Malacca opposed on the forced implementation of non-DLP class, which these schools taught mathematics and science subjects fully in English language.

+At the end of 2023, there were 2,420 DLP schools in Malaysia, comprising 1,613 primary schools and 807 secondary schools.
+In an effort to address concerns and ensure a case-by-case approach, the Ministry of Education has allowed schools to open more than one DLP class for Year One and Form One students based on readiness and assessment by relevant education offices.

 Preschool education

 There is no fixed rules on when a child needs to start preschool education but majority would start when the child turns 3 years old.
 Schooling can begin earlier, from 3–6, in kindergarten.
 Preschool education usually lasts for 2 years, before they proceed to primary school at age 7.
 There is no formal preschool curriculum except a formal mandatory training and certification for principals and teachers before they may operate a preschool.
 The training covers lessons on child psychology, teaching methodologies, and other related curricula on childcare and development.
 Preschool education is not compulsory.

 Preschool education is mainly provided by private for-profit preschools, though some are run by the government or religious groups.
 Some primary schools have attached preschool sections.
 Attendance in a preschool programme is not universal; while people living in urban areas are generally able to send their children to private kindergartens, few do in rural areas.
 Registered preschools are subjected to zoning regulations and must comply to other regulations such as health screening, fire hazard assessment and educational guidelines.
 Many preschools are located in high density residential areas, where normal residential units compliant to regulations are converted into the schools.